bsangston/Cross-the-Streams-Delay/README.md

 - [StkLite](https://ccrma.stanford.edu/software/stk/), including base code for delay, filter, and pitch shift objects
 - Additional code by Luke Dahl for calculating filter coefficients and including parameter automation functionality
 - Background image resource (implemented as BinaryData in Juce-Modules)
+- Pre-Built VST for MAC OS X

 ## Compilation:
 - JUCE framework installation required for compilation, found here <https://www.juce.com/>
 - Background image needs to be included in project as binary data, otherwise plugin will build with white text and white sliders on the default white background
-- Once built, the plugin can be loaded into any DAW or program that supports VST3
+- Once built, the plugin can be loaded into any DAW or program that supports VST

 ## Source:
 - PluginEditor.h